-This is a PUNDIT LIGHT – with generator, switch gear and a lantern (stowed on the back of the trailer during transit).
-The 8 tesla coils seen bottom right drive the 8 * 400 watt neon tubes that flashed two letters in Morse code.
+This is a Pundit light – with generator, switch gear and a lantern (stowed on the back of the trailer during transit).
+The 8 tesla coils seen bottom right drive the 8 * 400-watt neon tubes that flashed two letters in Morse code.
 The letters were the I.D. code of the airfield.
-Once deployed the ID code was set on the control disk and when required ground staff would start up the engine and then activate the beacon in accordance to the instructions of Air Traffic Control or flying control.
-The lights were powered by a Coventry-Climax 16.9hp engine.
+Once deployed, the ID code was set on the control disk and when required, ground staff would start up the engine and then activate the beacon in accordance with the instructions of Air Traffic Control or flying control.
+A Coventry-Climax 16.9hp engine powered the lights.

 The components of the 3kW beacon were:

 – GEC 5KVA 230 volt single phase alternator